5 concrete actions to ensure a takeover of your Travel and/or Events agency

 A good recovery is in the offing and for this there are many tourist innovations.
 With a view to reviving French tourism through innovation, startups supported by the South and Occitania Regions, the Open Tourism Lab and the Welcome City Lab have launched the #relancetourisme.

-While waiting for travel restrictions to be lifted, your agency can continue to develop internally and strengthen itself to serve tomorrow's groups and travellers even better! .💫
+While waiting for travel restrictions to be lifted, your agency can continue to develop internally and strengthen itself to serve tomorrow's groups and travelers even better! .💫

 Did you like this article?
 Share it

 Oops!
 Something went wrong while submitting the form.